browserify/factor-bundle/readme.markdown

 Read `module-deps` json output from stdin, factoring each entry file out into the corresponding output file (-o).

+  -o FILE, -o CMD

+    Write output to FILE or CMD.
+CMD is distinguished from FILE by the presence of one or more `>` or `|` characters.
+For example, use:

+      factor-bundle browser/a.js browser/b.js \
+        -o bundle/a.js -o bundle/b.js

+    to write to a FILE.
+And do something like:

+      factor-bundle browser/*.js \
+        -o 'uglifyjs -cm | gzip > bundle/`basename $FILE`.gz'

+    to use a CMD.
+In the CMD, $FILE is set to the corresponding input file path.

     If there is a trailing unpaired `-o`, that file will be used for the common bundle output.
 Otherwise, the final bundle is written to stdout.

 ```